tedxnortheasternu/website/README.md

 npx vercel link
 ```

 Download the environment variables needed to connect Next.js and the Studio to your Sanity project:

+#### VERY IMPORTANT

 ```bash
 npx vercel env pull